 Cook on manual pressure for 7 minutes on high.

 Then, let the pressure release naturally for 4-5 minutes before manually releasing the remaining pressure.

-These bison meatballs are easy to make ahead on Sundays, and then freeze in individual portions for quick dinners during the week or for the future.
+These are great to make ahead on Sundays, and then freeze in individual portions for quick dinners during the week or for the future.

-I definitely recommend these instant pot bbq meatballs as postpartum freezer meals because they’re quick and easy to freeze, which definitely comes in handy for the third trimester and for new moms.
+I definitely recommend them as postpartum freezer meals because they’re quick and easy to freeze, which definitely comes in handy for the third trimester and for new moms.

 Work smarter, not harder!

 Tips For Cooking BBQ Meatballs in Instant Pot

 When using the instant pot, first make sure to always have enough liquid in the bottom of the instant pot to prevent burning!

 The 1/4 cup of water or broth and a cup of bbq sauce should be plenty, but if you find you need more, add it tablespoon by tablespoon.

 If you want to re-heat frozen bbq meatballs in the instant pot (let’s say you had previously cooked and frozen these), just add a 1:1 ratio of water and sauce, and cook on high for 4-5 minutes.